cheriejw/TutorialProjects/CSharp/CSMICROSERVICE/WeatherMicroservice/README.md

 Found the bug again where after hitting Ctrl+C process was still running in background.

 Had to run `dotnet restore` again after adding the nuget package for json package parsing, then `dotnet build`.
 > Starting with .NET Core 2.0, you don't have to run dotnet restore because it's run implicitly as part of dotnet build or dotnet run

+`using Newtonsoft.Json;`

 ### Unknown Terms (Research Notes)